Cryptonomic/ConseilJS/docs/README.md

 #### Create a Tezos testnet account

 Visit the [Faucet](https://faucet.tzalpha.net) to get a test account with a healthy balance of fake XTZ to play with.
 With this information we can create the public and private keys necessary to participate in one of the test networks.
-At the time of writing there were several testnets running, the primary one being **babylonnet**, along with **carthagenet** and **labnet**.
-Cryptnomic provides access to the Tezos **mainnet** and **babylonnet** networks via [Nautilus Cloud](https://nautilus.cloud).
+Cryptnomic provides access to the Tezos **mainnet** and **carthagenet** networks via [Nautilus Cloud](https://nautilus.cloud).
 In the below examples, `faucetAccount` is assigned the contents of the file the faucet produces.

 <!-- tabs:start -->
 ##### **Typescript**